haproxytech/kubernetes-ingress/documentation/annotations.md

   Available on:  `configmap`  `ingress`  `service`

+  :information_source: :warning: Using `cookie-persistence` on Ingress objects is deprecated and will be removed in a future release.
+Use this annotation at the Service or ConfigMap level instead.

   :information_source: This will insert the following cookie configuration in the corresponding backend `cookie <cookie-name> insert indirect nocache dynamic` with `<cookie-name>` the value of this annotation.

 Possible values: